dsteyn44/comic_craze_MS3/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to sign in with ease so that I can navigate easily.

-    -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

      -  #### Admin User Goals
         1. As an Admin User, I want to check in my profile to view any new added comics.